Coherent measurements in quantum metrology: Measurements in quantum metrology

-{\bf Types of measurements.---} To attain the optimal Fisher information requires, in general, an entangling operation involving all parts of the probe.
+To attain the optimal Fisher information requires, in general, an entangling operation involving all parts of the probe.
 We will refer to such a measurement as a \emph{coherent} measurement.
 We want to compare the coherent measurement strategy to a measurement strategy where we have no entangling power.
 Such a strategy then simply involves probabilistic-projective measurements on qubits.
 We will refer to such a measurement as an \emph{adaptive} measurement.
+The measurement operators of an adaptive measurement can be decomposed as $\Pi_{a|b} \otimes \Pi_b$.
+While for a coherent measurement this, in general, cannot be done.

-It is easy to see that $\fisher_{\text{co}} \ge \fisher_{\text{ad}}$ since the set of coherent measurements contain the set of adaptive measurements.
-In this Letter we give examples where $\fisher_{\text{co}} > \fisher_{\text{ad}}$, which proves that in general entangling power in the readout phase of quantum metrology is necessary for optimal estimation.
+Let the subscripts `co' and `ad' refer to `coherent' and `adaptive' respectively.
+It is easy to see that $\fisher_{\mbox{co}} \ge \fisher_{\mbox{ad}}$ since the set of coherent measurements contain the set of adaptive measurements.
+In this article we give examples where $\fisher_{\mbox{co}} > \fisher_{\mbox{ad}}$, which proves that in general entangling power in the readout phase of quantum metrology is necessary for optimal estimation.
 Also see~\cite{Luo} for a hierarchy of measurements for QFI.